AstroNvim/astrocommunity/README.md

 #b7bdf8: pack
 -->

-This is a community repository easily adding common plugins to AstroNvim.
+This repository contains plugin configuration specifications, a collection of community-contributed plugins for AstroNvim, a neovim configuration by AstroNvim.
+The configuration specs are used to manage the various plugins that are used in AstroNvim.

 ## 📦 Setup